JePardue84/ePortfolioPardue/listthis2.md

     <li>Enhanced Java files and eliminated unnecessary classes</li>
     <li>Updated commenting to be more efficient</li>
     <li>Incorporated Read and Delete functionality into Edit class for efficiency</li>
-    <li>Implemented ItemRVModal to use RecyclerView for displaying inventory</li>

   </ul>

 </ul>